 JULIO GARCIA – SHIPPING CONTAINER HOME

-Architect, artist, designer Julio Garcia had been designing plans for shipping container homes for a decade before he built one for himself on his property in Savannah, Georgia.
-He purchased two 40 foot shipping containers from the Port of Savannah for this build.
+We have also previously featured this shipping container home.
+Architect, artist, and designer Julio Garcia had been designing plans for shipping container homes for a decade before he built one for himself on his property in Savannah, Georgia.
+He purchased two 40-foot shipping containers from the Port of Savannah for this build.

 Garcia believes containers can be used to build affordable homes.
 A home like this could be built for about $50k, or less with creative use of resources.
 Much of the interior of this home, such as the drywall and kitchen, was salvaged from other job sites.
 Garcia’s website – Price Street Projects – creates plans that are “almost do-it-yourself plans” for shipping container homes and commercial container spaces.